Rationalism: Innate knowledge thesis

-The innate concept thesis
+Innate concept thesis

 Similar to the Innate Knowledge thesis, the Innate Concept thesis suggests that some concepts are simply part of our rational nature.
 These concepts are a priori in nature and sense experience is irrelevant to determining the nature of these concepts (though, sense experience can help bring the concepts to our conscious mind).

-In his book, Meditations on First Philosophy, René Descartes postulates three classifications for our ideas when he says, "Among my ideas, some appear to be innate, some to be adventitious, and others to have been invented by me.
+In his book Meditations on First Philosophy, René Descartes postulates three classifications for our ideas when he says, "Among my ideas, some appear to be innate, some to be adventitious, and others to have been invented by me.
 My understanding of what a thing is, what truth is, and what thought is, seems to derive simply from my own nature.
 But my hearing a noise, as I do now, or seeing the sun, or feeling the fire, comes from things which are located outside me, or so I have hitherto judged.
 Lastly, sirens, hippogriffs and the like are my own invention."

 Adventitious ideas are those concepts that we gain through sense experiences, ideas such as the sensation of heat, because they originate from outside sources; transmitting their own likeness rather than something else and something you simply cannot will away.
-Ideas invented by us, such as those found in mythology, legends, and fairy tales are created by us from other ideas we possess.
+Ideas invented by us, such as those found in mythology, legends and fairy tales, are created by us from other ideas we possess.
 Lastly, innate ideas, such as our ideas of perfection, are those ideas we have as a result of mental processes that are beyond what experience can directly or indirectly provide.